 The instruction manual is full of WARNINGS.
 It’s clearly written by their attorneys.
 I don’t mean to mock, but 3.5 solid pages of warnings in a booster manual and parents are going to stop reading it.
 I’d suggest picking the most important, then incorporating the rest into the instructions.
 The rest of the instruction manual is clear and easy to understand with clear diagrams.

-There are 6 covers available for the X-Fix: Grenadine, Cinnamon, Raven, Stone, Navy, and Berry.
-The booster is also available in a couple of suede-like fabrics as well at a higher price point.
-It can be machine washed and line dried when necessary.
+Currently there are several fashions available for the X-Fix including Pure Black, Gray Rabbit and Purple Rain.
+The cover can be machine washed and line dried when necessary.
 As part of my testing, I tried to take the cover off, with “tried” being the key word.
 There are 3 parts to the cover: the head and shoulder area portion, the backrest portion, and the base.
 The cover for the base is attached with snaps and came off easily; it’s highly padded and will require some rolling in a towel to get dried.
 The backrest stays on with the help of elastic bands.
 The head and shoulder portion stay on with a variety of snaps, an elastic band, and the contour of the head and shoulder wings.
 I could not get that cover off and gave up after trying for over 20 minutes.
 I will try again tomorrow and enlist the help of customer service, but that sucker is on there!
 Fortunately, it’s an area that doesn’t get much dirt, at least in my experience, so we’ll just wipe down as needed.
 But, I really wanted to get that cover off in particular to show you just how much EPS foam there is in those areas—it’s unbelievable.

 Boosters are usually very easy to use: just plop them on the seat and buckle the child into the vehicle belt.
 The problem inherent with most belt positioning boosters is that when the child isn’t in the booster, it’s sitting there loose waiting to be a projectile if the vehicle is involved in a crash.
 Sure the child can remember or be nagged to buckle the booster after getting out of the seat, but if the child is like my child, she’s usually in a hurry to get out of the vehicle in the drop-off lane at school.
 The last thing on her mind is buckling the darn booster so mom doesn’t get whacked in a crash.
 The Cybex X-Fix solves that problem by LATCHing.
 Using rigid LATCH connectors makes it not only so that the seat isn’t a projectile in a crash, but it also adds lateral stability in a side impact: the seat can only be knocked as far as the LATCH anchor is wide, or 25-40 mm (or 0.98” to 1.57”).